Resources

 For definitions of the Social Economy, check the Atlantic Node of the Canadian Social Economy Network.
-Furthermore, a brief presentation of the Social Economy by Dr. Leslie Brown illustrates the dynamics and importance of research into this fascinating discipline.
 A social economy blog, Value Added in the SE Brand provides up to date research, news and events specific to the Atlantic region.
-Moreover, for the latest updates for the Social Economy across Canada including the Atlantic network visit the Social Economy Student Network which is accessible in both English and French.
+Research papers on the Social Economy are available on SE Space (see below for more information).

 About the Social Economy and